Cybercrime in Ghana: Identity fraud

 This form of fraud involves the perpetrator assuming a fake online activity and will contact victims via social networking and dating websites.
 The most common form of this is "romance fraud", which involves fake profiles being generated in order to attract victims.
-Typically, older men and women are targeted and are manipulated into sending gifts and money either for romantic purposes or because of a promise of reciprical gain.
+Typically, older men and women are targeted and are manipulated into sending gifts and money either for romantic purposes or because of a promise of reciprocal gain.
 These frauds have the ability to be relatively sophisticated through the use of doctored photos, diplomas and other identification documents.

 Fake gold dealers

 This form of fraud is similar to identity fraud insofar as both assume fake online personas to attract primarily Westerners.
 However, fake gold dealers target investors looking for short-term monetary gain by offering co-ownership of lucrative gold mines in the south of Ghana.
 Typically, the scammers will show real gold bars as well as offer tours of mining facilities in order to gain the trust of the investors, however, upon the receipt of downpayments from the victims, will close their business.